mgough-chef/chef-backend-demo-mac-safe/README.md

 This repo will stand up a chef-backend cluster with a single chef-server front-end node.

-**Note:** This demo repo requires chef-backend 0.5 or later **Note:** This demo repo requires a chef-server-core package built on or after April 22nd, 2016.
+*Note:* This demo repo requires chef-backend 0.5 or later.

+*Note:* This demo repo requires a chef-server-core package built on or after April 22nd, 2016.

 The shell scripts in the `/scripts` directory are intended as documentation for building / configuring Chef Server clusters using the chef-backend package.